 For more information on filtering submissions, see filtering submissions.

-To resolve a blocker, you must provide the information in a comment on the submission, select the Notify Bugcrowd Operations that the blocker is resolved option, and then click Send message.
+To resolve a blocker, you must provide the information in a comment on the submission, select the This comment resolves the blocker option, and then click Send message.

 After you resolved the blocker, it will be updated on the activity feed and a green checkmark icon will indicate the blocker has been resolved.